ClearingHouse/clearinghoused_build/docs/SettingUpAFederatedNode.rst

 Production
 ^^^^^^^^^^^^

-Here are the recommendations and/or requirements when setting up a production-grade Counterblock Federated Node:
+Here are the recommendations and/or requirements when setting up a production-grade Clearblock Federated Node:

 **Server Hardware/Network Recommendations:**